 To avoid a lapse in your credit monitoring, sign up for automatic debits every month.

-Credit repair service is tailored to your needs, and the more assistance you need, the more you’ll spend on it.
+Credit restoration service is tailored to your needs, and the more assistance you need, the more you’ll spend on it.

-Credit repair service: A credit repair service costs $15 to $150 to set up, and ongoing services cost between $30 to $100 monthly.
+Credit restoration service: A credit restoration service costs $15 to $150 to set up, and ongoing services cost between $30 to $100 monthly.
 Some services are bundled.
 You may also be able to pay “a la carte” for certain services.
 While it’s definitely an investment, it’s an aggravation-free way to handle things.

 Mistake #1: Waiting too long if you’re a victim of identity theft